eransevil/TaskMangment/README.md

 - Close:
   - Only allowed from the **final status** (max status)
   - Once closed, the task cannot be modified or moved
+- **Data Continuity**:
+  - All previously entered custom fields are preserved as read-only context
+  - Provides a complete audit trail of all data entered throughout the task lifecycle
+  - No data loss when advancing or reversing task statuses

 ### Per-Type Status Meanings & Requirements